-The Bellagio/PopTech Fellows program is designed to be a unique incubator of unconventional, cross-disciplinary collaboration around critical topics relevant to the lives of poor and vulnerable populations, and will also serve as a laboratory for the study of the nature of collaboration itself as a profound tool for creative problem-solving and solution development.
+The Bellagio/PopTech Fellows program is designed to be a unique incubator of unconventional, cross-disciplinary collaboration around critical topics relevant to the lives of poor and vulnerable populations, and also serves as a laboratory for the study of the nature of collaboration itself as a profound tool for creative problem-solving and solution development.

 Fellows receive travel, lodging and facilitated support on-site as they work together to imagine new approaches to complex challenges.
 A short documentary is produced to highlight their work and process.

 The 2014 program will take place August 18-29, and will be followed by a joint presentation at the PopTech conference in Camden, Maine, from October 23-25, 2014.